Clinging to God’s promises when you wake up in the wilderness with Valerie Riese.

 As a Christian, I’m ashamed that I’m not rejoicing for the day the Lord has made.
 I write to encourage Christian women, but in this season, I’ve feel like a fraud.
 Even so, I know I’m not alone in my grumbling.
 Perhaps you’ve never admitted it to anyone or even to yourself, but I bet you’ve snubbed your nose at the morning sun too, probably more than once.

 However you come to the place of ungratefulness for the life the Creator gave you, I’d like to tell you that Jesus is not shaking His head thinking “Wow, I really thought she was the real deal.”
 In fact, Jesus is well aware of the ingratitude you’re trying so hard to cover up.
-He wants to climb down to join you in that raunchy pit of self-pity to put His arm around your shoulder, because He is “El Roi”- the God Who Sees Me.Victoria is not always thankful for a new day.
+He wants to climb down to join you in that raunchy pit of self-pity to put His arm around your shoulder, because He is “El Roi”- the God Who Sees Me.Valerie is not always thankful for a new day.
 Find out why: When You Wake Up in the Wilderness Click To Tweet

 The God Who Sees Me